Miami forward Anthony Louis (95) is congratulated by Matthew Caito (right), Cody Murphy (14) and Trevor Hamilton (back left).

 It was a rough game for junior Ben Paulides.

-a defensive breakdown and the final one was on a breakaway.
+The fourth was a defensive breakdown and the final one was on a breakaway.

 Williams did make a couple of very good saves, including one on another breakdown in front of the net in the third period.